networknt/light-doc/content/service/oauth/why-this-oauth.md

 * services built on top of the light platform can bootstrap from the key distribution service
 * Source code and OpenAPI specifications for all microservices can be accessed on github.com
 * Federated OAuth 2.0 providers can exchange keys upon request from services.
-* A middleware handler is provided to exchange the opaque token to JWT token at the perimeter.
+* A middleware handler is provided to dereference the opaque token to JWT token at the perimeter.

 ### Easy to integrate with your APIs or services